Maha governor denied nod to travel in state plane to Dehradun | Politics

-Maharashtra Governor Bhagat SinghKoshyari was scheduled to travel by a state government planeto Dehradun in Uttarakhand on Thursday, but permission was notgranted for the flight, sources said.
+Maharashtra Governor Bhagat SinghKoshyari was scheduled to travel by a state governmentaircraft to Dehradun in Uttarakhand on Thursday, but thepermission to use the plane was not granted even as thegovernor had boarded the aircraft, sources said.

-The governor later took a commercial flight to travelto Dehradun, they said.
+The governor later took a commercial flight to travelto Dehradun, a statement from the Raj Bhavan said.

+This comes amid uneasy ties between the state's ShivSena-NCP-Congress coalition government and the governor, withboth the sides have being critical of each other in the past.

+The Raj Bhavan statement said thegovernor'ssecretariat had written to the government authorities seekingpermission for the use of aircraft ''well in advance'' onFebruary 2.

-However, the opposition BJP in the state demanded anapology from the Uddhav Thackeray-led government over this.
+However, the opposition BJP in Maharashtra accused thestate government of being ''egoistic'' and indulging in''childish acts'', and demanded an apology from the Shiv Sena-led dispensation over this.

-According to the sources, Koshyari was to leave forDehradun from Mumbai at 10 am.

-The governor has to attend a programme in Mussoorie onFriday.
-He was scheduled to go to Dehradun first and fromthere, he was to travel to Mussoorie, the sources said.
+According to the Raj Bhavan statement, Koshyari isscheduled to preside over valedictory function of the 122ndInduction Training Programme of IAS officers at the LalBahadur Shastri National Academy of Administration atMussoorie in Uttarakhand on Friday.

+He was scheduled to depart from the ChhatrapatiShivaji Maharaj International Airport in Mumbai for Dehradunat 10 am on Thursday, the statement said.

 If the state government has purposefully deniedpermission, it is a ''blot'' on the state's reputation, he said.